akkartik/lines.love/Manual_tests.md

   - start out editing source, move window, press ctrl+e twice; window is editing source in same position+dimensions
   - no log file; switching to source works

+  - run with an unsupported version.
+Error message pops up and waits for a key.
+The app attempts to continue, and doesn't receive the key.

 Code loading:
 * run love with directory; text editor runs
 * run love with zip file; text editor runs